- « Previous blog

 At the end of the event, just a tiny percentage of the hundreds of interviews will stick out.
 Make sure that you are one of them.

-Dress appropriately, practice your best handshake, smile, and make eye contact!
+Dress appropriately, practise your best handshake, smile, and make eye contact!

 Interviewing